ABird2918/Pi-in-da-ski/README.md

 * Mar Week 1: Created wiring diagram for Pico, touched up documentation, and tested and iterated dblquad code.
 * Mar Week 2: Fixed "Flexy Clamp" to fit new accelerometer, developed documentation, and realized that we couldn't use dblquad in circuitpython without dipping into fortran.
 * Mar Week 3: Added battery slot to Flexy Clamp and decided against fortran in favor of running separate programs, one in circuipython, and one in python to use effective libraries.
-* Mar Week 4: Printed out Flexy Clamp and the final ball desing, as well as
+* Mar Week 4: Printed out Flexy Clamp and the final ball design, as well as collected data by kicking ball and running the circuitpython data collection program.
 * Apr Week 1: SPRING BREAK!
-* Apr Week 2: Hollowed put foam ball to fit inner ball and
+* Apr Week 2: Hollowed put foam ball to fit inner ball and developed separate python library to run the dblquad function.
-* Apr Week 3: Extruded holes in foam balls, fixed inner sphere sinking, as well as
+* Apr Week 3: Extruded holes in foam balls, fixed inner sphere sinking, as well as adapted dblquad function.
-* Apr Week 4: Temporarily assembled ball, bolstered documentation, and
+* Apr Week 4: Temporarily assembled ball, bolstered documentation, and attempted to create variables representative of each element necessary to run dblquad integration.
-* May Week 1:
+* May Week 1: ... and attempted to test dblquad to no avail.
-* May Week 2:
+* May Week 2: ... and realized that dblquad needs a function to integrate, not raw data.
-* May Week 3:
+* May Week 3: ... and researched ways to make raw data an integratable function but decided on going back to the trapz function.
-* May Week 4:
+* May Week 4: ... and worked on adding time collection to the circuitpython data collection program.
-* May Week 5:
+* May Week 5: ... and worked primarily on documentation.

 ****